iocodz/serverless-functions-api-docs/README.md

 ## 👏 Contributing

-:octocat: Pull requests and 🌟 stars are always welcome.
+Pull requests and 🌟 stars are always welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## 📩 Contact

-📧 rahulrcr98@gmail.com
+rahulrcr98@gmail.com

-🐦 Twitter @iamraul_net
+Twitter @iamraul_net

-💼 Linkedin @iamraul
+Linkedin @iamraul